DarkAtra/bfme2-patcher/README.md

   The `updater` keeps all files for a program and itself up to date.
 It calculates the differences between the current version of the program and the latest version from the server.
 For this purpose a SHA-3 hash is created for each file and compared with the server's hash.
 Afterwards all outdated or damaged files are downloaded from the server and obsolete files are deleted.
-- **updater-ifeo**:
-  The `updater-ifeo` is a tiny utility that is used to set the `Debugger` registry key for the games.
-This allows the updater to launch instead of the game.

 ## Build